jbeyerstedt/Arduino-timelapse-slider/README.md

 * tree buttons as inputs (plus, minus, enter)
 * drive two 8-bit shift registers for the displays
 * drive a stepper motor (via stepper motor driver IC)
-* turn off the stepper motor if it´s not needed (like at setting values or waiting for a new start)

 #### additional in version 1.0
 * movie mode with constant velocity
 * (more or less) smart symbols on the display indicating the direction, current mode and errors

-#### additional in version 1.1
-* HOLD option having the stepper motor turned on all the time to hold the camera in place

-#### additional in version 2.0 (far far away)
+#### additional in version 2.0
-* movie mode (perhaps at entering trigger interval 0) with a constant or s-curve slide
-* a servo motor for tilting the camera
+* coded as finite state machine
+* 3 modes for timelapse, timelapse with slider, movie
+* virtual endstops
+* TODO

 ## changelog